-4.5.3 Other land uses
+4.5.3 Other land use

 Relative to many areas in the East Midlands, Hinckley & Bosworth Borough contains a relatively small amount of urban land.
-Much of the urban land is in the south of the Borough, around Hinckley and surrounding areas, housing approximately 60% of the population (ONS, 2011).
-In the northwest of the Borough there are several small towns that function as suburbs/satellite towns of Leicester.
-These towns, Groby, Ratby, Markfield, and Desford, contain just under 20% of the population.
+Much of the urban land is in the south of the borough, around Hinckley and surrounding areas.
+In the northwest of the borough there are several small towns that function as suburbs / satellite towns of Leicester.